Taxation of international executives

 Specific EU regulations apply to EU citizens working in Poland (and Polish assignees working abroad in EU states).

-Each EU member country may retain its own domestic social security system and design different regulations.
+Each EU member country/territory may retain its own domestic social security system and design different regulations.
 The Community provisions on social security have, however, general legal force and apply directly in all Member States and are binding upon everyone to whom they are applied and have to be observed by national authorities and administrations, social security institutions, and courts.
 Even in cases where provisions of national law are in conflict with Community rules, the latter have priority.

 Generally, a person who has exercised their right to move within the Union may not be placed in a worse position than a person who has always resided and worked in one single Member State.
 In order to avoid a situation where migrant workers are either insured twice or not at all, the Community provisions on social security, determine which national legislation applies to a migrant worker in each particular case.